-After losing countless matches to my boyfriend’s Deskbot deck, thanks to his ability to reach 15,000 ATK by turn 5, the idea of building an anti-Deskbot deck has been tempting recently.
+After losing countless matches to my friend’s Deskbot deck thanks to his ability to reach 15,000 ATK by turn 5, the idea of building an anti-Deskbot deck has been tempting me recently.

 However, I’ve never built a counter- or anti- deck before, let alone one for an archetype this strong.
 Because of this, my first step needed to be figuring out the components of a Deskbot deck, in order to find what type of cards and effects may be useful against their traits.

 For a more in-depth guide to each individual card in the archetype, and their effects, check out this Reddit post.

 Deskbots are a small archetype, featuring just 9 monsters, 1 Synchro monster, and 1 field spell.
 The main monsters are Deskbots 001 through 009, which are all Earth-attribute and Machine-type.
 005 through 008 are Pendulum Effect monsters, while the rest are Effect monsters.
 Also, each monster’s level matches its name – 001 is level 1, while 009 is level 9.

 All core Deskbots start with 500 ATK and DEF, and rely on their effects to buff each other both passively from having multiple Deskbots on the field and actively while in the battle phase.
 The Synchro monster, Deskbot Jet, can to tactically replace Deskbots on the field with ones in the Deck, or aggressively used to destroy opponent’s cards by sacrificing a Deskbot.

 Based on this information, possible useful cards are:

 - cards which weaken/ negate Machine type

 - cards which limit which levels can attack or be summoned.